mixpanel/docs/pages/docs/data-structure/events-and-properties.md

 # Events And Properties

+For a comprehensive overview of events and properties, please find this introduction to the **Mixpanel Data Model [here](https://docs.mixpanel.com/docs/what-is-mixpanel#introduction-to-the-data-model).**

+In this section, we will be walking through a more in-depth breakdown of the structure of events and properties as the building block of your product analytics journey.

+This step is about understanding the data structure for your user actions so you can start thinking about how you will design your events and event properties for your business.

 ## Overview
 Events are the core of Mixpanel's Data Model.
 All events have a name, a timestamp, and a user ID.
 Events can optionally have a set of properties, which describe the event in more detail.